mfamador/gitops-demo/README.md

     --path=clusters/staging/eun
 ```

-The bootstrap command commits the environments for the Flux components in `clusters/staging/eun/flux-system` dir and
+The bootstrap command commits the clusters for the Flux components in `clusters/staging/eun/flux-system` dir and
 creates a deploy key with read-only access on GitHub, so it can pull changes inside the cluster.

 Watch for the Helm releases being install on staging: